 We are happy to introduce another post from one of our Advisory Board members.
-We'll be running regular columns about inspiration and gardening tips from our advisory board throughout the year.
 (If you missed it, some of our past columns have include how to plant dahlias, by Frances Palmer, creating seaweed art, by Karen Robertson, and creating a container cutting garden, by Saipua, aka Sarah Ryhanen.)

 The author, cultivating the Donald B. Lacey Display garden at Rutgers University in 1989.

 See more of what Garden Design has to offer.
 Preview the magazine.

 I think that gardeners are often too reliant on mulch.
 I started in the landscaping business more than 30 years ago and I have very clear memories of professional gardeners who carefully cultivated planting beds.
 Recently, cultivating beds seems to have been replaced by mulching, or perhaps I should say over-mulching.

 My favorite garden tool is my cultivator.
 When I work in my garden I look forward to cultivating my beds.
 After I cut my grass, I can get into my garden beds and pinch, prune, weed, and cultivate the soil.
 There is something so rewarding and almost therapeutic for me and my plants after I cultivate a bed—it's like giving a great massage to the earth.
 When I've finished, I know I have helped the health and vigor of my plants and the garden looks and smells amazing.

 Unfortunately, it seems to me that mulching or rather over-mulching, has replaced the very important garden practice of bed cultivation.
 So why should we mulch and what is the right mulch and method of application?